Wild reindeer in 2030?

 - Ensuring larger continuous habitats for wild reindeer.

 - Paving the way for sustainable value creation.

-The project proposes establishing nine national wild reindeer areas.
-To underline Norway’s international responsibility, the project proposes establishing two European wild reindeer regions.
+The project proposed establishing ten national wild reindeer areas.
+To underline Norway’s international responsibility, the project also proposed establishing two European wild reindeer regions.
 These national areas and European regions are now established, and are explained in the map above.

 Through focusing on safeguarding the habitats of the wild reindeer and increasing people’s awareness of the value of the wild reindeer, we hope to ensure that the mountains of Southern Norway will continue to provide refuge for viable populations of Europe’s wild mountain reindeer in the future.